Chayz00/CPE301-FinalProj/README.md

           Error - Low water fan forced off, forced idle off.
           Running - Fan on system cooling.

-  Buttons are used for state transitions as well as water & temperature/humidity sensor:
+  Buttons are used for state transitions as well as the water & temperature/humidity sensors:
       Start: External interrupt (pin 2)
       Stop: with software debounce
       Reset: Recovers from Error when water level fixed